It’s easier than ever to maintain a gluten-free lifestyle with the wealth of available information, products and support. Learn more about:

 Gluten and Celiac Disease

-Most people who need to avoid gluten have celiac disease, a chronic digestive disorder in which individuals who ingest gluten experience a toxic immune response.
+Most people who need to avoid gluten have celiac disease, a chronic digestive disorder in which individuals who ingest gluten experience an immune response.
 (Gluten is defined as the mixture of protein fragments, called peptide chains or polypeptides.)
 There is no cure for celiac, though people who have it can manage the disease by following a gluten-free diet.
-(Learn more about the causes, symptoms and diagnosis of celiac disease by visiting the Celiac Disease Foundation , WebMD’s Celiac Disease Center or the Mayo Clinic’s Celiac Disease pages .)
+(Learn more about the causes, symptoms and diagnosis of celiac disease by visiting the Celiac Disease Foundation , Celiac Support Association , WebMD’s Celiac Disease Center or the Mayo Clinic’s Celiac Disease pages .)

 There are also many people who do not have celiac disease but subscribe to a gluten-free diet, perhaps due to wheat sensitivity or by choice.
 Whatever your reason for following a gluten-free diet, the best way to avoid it is to know where it hides.